Network Models & Complex Systems

 CRIX - a CRyptocurrency IndeX

 The market of cryptocurrencies changes its structure frequently.
 New coins arise on a daily level, while many coins are no longer used after some time.
 This destiny is shared by small as well as previously large coins.
 The construction of indices is challenged by the frequently changing market structure.
 In this project a methodology for a cryptocurrency index, CRIX, is developed as well as for a Volatility CRIX, called VCRIX.
-Both indices are updates every 5 minutes on the website: https://thecrix.de/ .
-The underlying engine for the website is the R-package IndexConstruction.
+Both indices were sold in 2021 to Royalton Partners and are available on https://www.royalton-crix.com/ with the derivations done by S&P Global.
+I serve on the Scientific Board for the Royalton CRIX index.

 Trimborn, S. and W.K.
 Härdle (2018) CRIX an Index for cryptocurrencies Journal of Empirical Finance, 49, 107-122, https://doi.org/10.1016/j.jempfin.2018.08.004